-Janie has a Master's Degree in Speech Pathology from the University of South Alabama and holds the Certificate of Clinical Competence from the American Speech Language Hearing Association.
-She is licensed as a Speech Language Pathologist in the state of Mississippi, and has provided augmentative and alternative communication services to individuals of all ages.
+She has a Master's Degree in Speech Pathology from the University of South Alabama and holds the Certificate of Clinical Competence from the American Speech Language Hearing Association.
+Janie is licensed as a Speech Language Pathologist in the state of Mississippi, and has provided augmentative and alternative communication services to individuals of all ages.
 She developed the augmentative and alternative communication evaluation and training program at the T.K.
 Martin Center and continues to provide evaluations, intervention and training in the area of augmentative communication.
-She served as principal investigator on a U.S. Department of Education funded project to assist local education agency teams in utilizing assistive technology to allow students access to the general curriculum and to improve literacy skills of students with expressive communication disorders.
+Janie has also served as principal investigator on a U.S. Department of Education funded project to assist local education agency teams in utilizing assistive technology to allow students access to the general curriculum and to improve literacy skills of students with expressive communication disorders.

 Amy Bereiter, M.S., CCC-SLP, ATP

 Amy Bereiter received her Bachelor's degree in Communication Disorders from the University of Kentucky and her Master's Degree in Speech-Language Pathology from the University of Redlands.

 She has been a speech-language pathologist since 2004, working with toddlers through young adults, and has worked in a wide range of settings including in-home early intervention, early childhood special education, elementary self-contained programs, pediatric rehabilitation units, university clinic and private practice.
 In addition, she has developed AAC evaluation teams at several sites.
 Prior to relocating to Virginia in 2015, Amy was a full-time Clinical Assistant Professor in the speech-language pathology graduate program at Northern Illinois University.
 Currently, she is a full-time SLP at a LAMP Center of Excellence in Northern Virginia.